FTurkanKaya/two-step-delivery-delay-prediction/README.md

 # Two-Step Delivery Delay Prediction

 ## 📌 Overview
-This project was developed as part of a **Data Science training program provided by Study**.
+This project was developed as part of a **Data Science training program provided by euroTech Study**.
 It focuses on a **machine learning-based delivery delay prediction** system for e-commerce orders.

 Using the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), the project aims to: